The qualification is an honours degree, recently rated through Ofsted inspection as a high quality course, which trains you:

 - ‘The coherence between all of the elements of the course is particularly strong and a key factor in the high achievement of trainees.’

-- A minimum of five GCSEs or equivalent at Grade C or above, at the point of application.
-These must include English Language, Maths and Science
+A minimum of 5 GCSEs or equivalent, at grade C or above, at the point of application.
+These must include English Language, Mathematics and Science.

 For entry onto a teaching course in September 2013 you will also be required to pass the Skills Tests in Literacy and Numeracy.
 This is a change to existing requirements effective from September 2012.
 Please visit the DfE website for further information.